Cognizant-Learning/MasterRepoJun19/ArulR/README.md

 # MasterRepoJun19
-Master Repo for June 19 hackathon
+Master Repo for June 19 hackathon assigned for Coach Arul